grafana/agent/docs/sources/flow/getting_started.md

 Grafana Agent Flow can be enabled by setting the `EXPERIMENTAL_ENABLE_FLOW` environment variable to `true`.

-Then, use the `agent run` command to start Grafana Agent Flow, passing the config file to use.
+Then, use the `agent run` command to start Grafana Agent Flow, replacing `FILE_PATH` with the path of a config file to use:

 ```
-EXPERIMENTAL_ENABLE_FLOW=1 agent run /path/to/my/config.river
+EXPERIMENTAL_ENABLE_FLOW=1 agent run FILE_PATH
 ```

 > Grafana Agent Flow uses a different command-line interface and command line